 Reykjadalur “Steam Valley” is located in South Iceland innermost of Hveragerði.
 It is not far from Reykjavík it takes just about 40 minutes to drive there by car.
 It is a hiking trail with beautiful scenery and when you are at the top you can bath in natural hot springs.
 The hike is not that difficult so you should not let that stop you, it takes about 60-90 minutes to walk up there.
 The hiking trail allows you to enjoy the unique nature that Reykjadalur has to offer.
 Hiking and relaxing in a natural hot spring… What more can you ask for?

 Seljavallalaug was built in 1923 so that makes the pool the oldest swimming pool here in Iceland.
 In olden days children were taught to swim there.
 The swimming pool is well hidden in a narrow valley located in the South of Iceland, nearby Eyjafjallajökull.
 The pool is filled with hot spring water but the temperature is just around 25 degrees.
 We definitely recommend that you make a stop there.
 Seljavallalaug is raw and unique and it is safe to say that it is a lifetime experience to go for a swim there.

 Grjótagjá is a small lava cave with geothermal spring inside.
 It is located in the North of Iceland near Mývatn.
-Unfortunately it hasn’t been possible to bath in there since 1970 because of eruptions from 1975 – 1984.
+Unfortunately, it hasn’t been possible to bath in there since 1970 because of eruptions from 1975 – 1984.
 The temperature of the water is therefore now too hot.
-Last few years the temperature of the water has been decreasing, hopefully it will be ready for bathing sooner than later.
-Grjótagjá is extremely unique and beautiful – It is definitely worth the stop despite the fact that it is too hot to bath in.
+Last few years the temperature of the water has been decreasing, hopefully, it will be ready for bathing sooner than later.
+Grjótagjá is extremely unique and beautiful – It is definitely worth the stop despite the fact that it is too hot to bathe in.